Saphall/Bulk-Files-Organizer/README.md

 Your may delete the WinRAR file now.

 ## Clone the repo:-
-1. You can clone the repo however if above steps doesn't suit you at any time.
+1. You can clone the repo ,however, if above steps doesn't suit you at any time.

              git clone https://github.com/Saphall/Bulk-Files-Organizer.git